austinche/sidejob/README.md

 -----

 * Ports are named (case sensitive)
-* Any string can be written or read from any input or output port
+* Any object that can be JSON encoded can be written or read from any input or output port
-* JSON is the preferred encoding for complex objects

 Workers
 -------